 Step 1: Remove the wheels from the chair

 To start, you’ll need to remove the wheels from the chair.
-This is usually a simple process – there will be a small lever or knob under the seat of the chair that you can use to release the wheels.
-Once the wheels are released, you can pull them off of the chair.
+This is usually a simple process – there will be a small lever or knob under the chair seat that you can use to release the wheels.
+You can pull the wheels off the chair once the wheels are released.

 Step 2: Remove debris and dust from the wheel with a brush or vacuum cleaner

-Once the wheels are removed from the chair, take a look at them.
+Once the wheels are removed from the chair, look at them.
 You’ll probably see that they’re covered in dust, dirt, hair, and other debris.
 To remove this debris, you can use a brush or vacuum cleaner.
-If you’re using a brush, be sure to use a soft-bristled one so you don’t scratch the wheels.
+If you’re using a brush, use a soft-bristled one so you don’t scratch the wheels.

 Step 3: Apply a small amount of dishwashing liquid to a damp cloth and wipe down the wheel

 Now that the majority of the debris has been removed, it’s time to start cleaning the wheels.
-To do this, you’ll need a small amount of dishwashing liquid and a damp cloth.
+You’ll need a small amount of dishwashing liquid and a damp cloth to do this.
 Apply the dishwashing liquid to the cloth and then wipe down the wheel.
-You might need to do this a few times to get all of the dirt and grime off of the wheel.
+You might need to do this a few times to get all the dirt and grime off the wheel.

 Step 4: Rinse the wheels with clean water and dry the wheel with a towel